Customer experience and journey mapping are all the rage at the moment. But how do we go about creating magic moments for customers in-store?

-Humanics is about identifying deep emotional, values and human needs.
+Humanics is about identifying deep emotions, values and human needs.
 Not just the needs of your ‘customer’…. your target….a segment….but rather the emotional person.

 It’s how we distil these emotional needs and then bring them to life in-store, that creates ‘magic moments’ for customers.

 Personally, I’ve always been inspired by Jamie’s message.
-His insistence on cooking ‘real food’ was a timely and important message that I wanted to get out in our local community.
-It was this very ‘inspiration’ that had me talking with a local trendy cafe owner, who always had the latest health foods, juices and created the most delicious and beautiful raw food you’ve ever tasted.
+His insistence on cooking ‘real food’ was a timely and essential message that I wanted to get out in our local community.
+It was this very ‘inspiration’ that had me talking with a local trendy cafe owner, who always had the latest healthy foods, juices and created the most delicious and beautiful raw food you’ve ever tasted.

-She was super passionate about healthy eating.
-So, I convinced her to come into our store and help me spread Jamie’s message of preparing healthy meals instead of relying on takeaway and unhealthy pre-packaged foods.
-She prepared several of Jamie’s Food Revolution recipes and helped convince locals of the health benefits in cooking real food.
+Since she was super passionate about healthy eating, I convinced her to come into our store and help me spread Jamie’s message of preparing healthy meals instead of relying on takeaway and unhealthy pre-packaged foods.
+She prepared several of Jamie’s Food Revolution recipes and helped convince locals of the health benefits of cooking real food.

 It was a huge success, we had people standing up in the aisles and even the local newspaper featured it.
 This initial event triggered a string of other social ‘experiments’ I would then run inside my store for the next three years.

 We hosted paleo workshops for customers, healthy heart events and experiences of all shapes and sizes right inside our store.
 It was my first insight into the power of events with a purpose.
 I saw first-hand how these events engaged our customers and created magic moments for them.

 These experiments produced an outpouring of interest and engagement in our community.
 Bringing in new customers, advocates, increased our visitation, sales and our staff really loved it too.

 Looking beyond our own commercial desires opens more meaningful human needs and values like;